Latham

 Health outcomes in Latham are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health indicators suggest below-average outcomes in Latham, with common health conditions slightly more prevalent than average across both younger and older age cohorts.
+Latham shows below-average health outcomes, with common conditions slightly more prevalent among both younger and older age groups compared to averages.

-The rate of private health cover is very high at approximately 55% of the total population (around 2,074 people).
-Mental health issues are the most common medical condition, impacting 10.7% of residents, followed by asthma at 9.3%.
-Approximately 64.6% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-The area has 16.5% of residents aged 65 and over (618 people), which is higher than the 15.3% in Australian Capital Territory.
-This places Latham's health profile broadly in line with the general population.
+Private health cover is very high at approximately 55%, covering around 2,074 people.
+Mental health issues affect 10.7% of residents, while asthma impacts 9.3%.
+About 64.6% report being completely clear of medical ailments, compared to 68.1% in Australian Capital Territory.
+The area has 16.5% of residents aged 65 and over (618 people), higher than the 15.3% in Australian Capital Territory.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health